Hildegard von Bingen, Clara Schumann and Emily Lau

 Emily Lau (1984-present)

 Emily Lau is a composer, singer, and performance artist from Hong Kong, now based in the United States.
 Emily, in her own words, “fuses elements of ancient music with contemporary techniques to tell unique aural and visual stories”.
 She is mainly interested in Medieval, Renaissance, and contemporary music.
 Emily’s music often uses old instruments such as the viola da gamba (the precursor to instruments such as the cello) and a lighter vocal style, with less vibrato than you might normally hear at the opera.
 Emily holds a Master of Music in Early Music Performance from Bard College, alongside a Bachelor of Arts in Music and Sociology from the University of Miami.
-Much of her work is influenced by her background as a student of , as she grapples with structural inequality such as sexism or racism.
+Much of her work is influenced by her background as a student of sociology, as she grapples with structural inequality such as sexism or racism.

 Emily is the artistic director of the chamber music ensemble The Broken Consort.
 A lot of her music is written with this group using the “Lau Method”: the artists live and work together for the length of the project.
 Integral to her music-making is building relationships with the people she works with, or those whose stories she is telling.
 She also brings in her own lived experience.
 The heart of Emily’s music-making is to raise questions, but not offer clear answers or solutions.
 She sees her work as “a bridge to further inquiry and discussion” instead of an end point.